Environmental Migration

 Publications

-The Environmental Demography Network (EDeN) is a research group dedicated to understanding the complex interactions between humans and their environments.
-EDeN is founded and led by Dr. Guangqing Chi from The Pennsylvania State University.
+The Environmental Demography Network (EDeN) is a research group dedicated to understanding the complex interactions between humans and their environments AND advancing solutions to help a wide range of populations tackle global environmental and health challenges.

 Our People